Asylum seekers expected to be flown to Rwanda for processing in Government plans

 Some of those who make the perilous crossing of the Channel, as well as by other means deemed “illegal” by the Government, would be sent to Rwanda while their claims are assessed “offshore”.

+An initial £120 million is expected to be given to the Rwandan government under a trial scheme, which is being criticised by refugee charities as a “cruel and nasty decision” that will fail to address the issue and “lead to more human suffering and chaos” while potentially costing millions.

+Asylum seekers who remain in the UK while their claims are considered could be housed in stricter reception centres under the plans.
+The first will reportedly open in the village of Linton-on-Ouse, in North Yorkshire.

-Boris Johnson is set to argue that action is needed to combat the “vile people smugglers” turning the ocean into a “watery graveyard”.
+Under pressure after being fined for breaching coronavirus laws, Boris Johnson is set to argue in a speech on Thursday that action is needed to combat the “vile people smugglers” turning the ocean into a “watery graveyard”.

-But charities warned the “cruel and nasty decision” will fail to address the issue, “lead to more human suffering and chaos” while potentially costing millions.

-After a speech from the Prime Minister, Ms Patel was expected to set out further details of a “migration and economic development partnership” with Rwanda, during a visit to the capital of Kigali.
+Ms Patel is then expected to set out further details of a “migration and economic development partnership” with Rwanda, during a visit to the capital of Kigali.

 It is thought the asylum seekers will be encouraged to relocate and rebuild their lives in Rwanda, rather than the UK, with more information on how the arrangement will work anticipated in the coming days.